Let us come to you!

 Our custom-made mobile unit provides an excellent environment for grooming in a safe, thorough yet timely manner with as little stress as possible for both you and your dog, all while remaining competitively priced.
-Our mobile grooming unit is totally independent, complete with 70 gallons of heated FRESH water (not recycled), its own electrical supply, it is well insulated, heated and air-conditioned providing optimal comfort regardless of the external temperature.
+Our mobile grooming unit is totally independent, complete with 70 gallons of heated FRESH water (not recycled), its own electrical supply, it is well insulated, heated and air-conditioned providing optimal comfort regardless of the external temperature in any season.

 What should you do if your dog has been sprayed by a skunk?